JustTagIt/DevelopmentHandbook/css_guidelines.md

 If you need to overwrite bootstrap class globally create a `bootstrap-overwrite.scss` and target the bootstrap classes with new values.
 This is a good practice even if you are not using a CDN and load the bootstrap stylesheet classes locally.

+### Media queries
+** ELABORATE ON THIS SECTION
+Avoid numerous media queries within selectors

+Add one media query for each break point as the last section within a scoped style sheet.

 ##Some Other Notes